Aesonus/alchemical-storage/docs/source/usage.rst

 Getting the Total Number of Items
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To get the total number of items in the database, you can use the :meth:`DatabaseIndex.count <alchemical_storage.storage.DatabaseIndex.count>` method.
+To get the total number of items in the database, use the :meth:`DatabaseIndex.count <alchemical_storage.storage.DatabaseIndex.count>` method.

 .. code-block:: python
     :caption: index.py